FastConnect: With an Oracle Partner

 For a summary of the different ways to connect, see How and Where to Connect.

-If you instead want to use a network provider that is not on the list of FastConnect Partners, see FastConnect: With a Third-Party Provider.
-Or if you want to use FastConnect by colocating with Oracle, see FastConnect: Colocation with Oracle.
+If you instead want to use a network provider that's not on the list of FastConnect Partners, see FastConnect: With a Third-Party Provider.
+Or to use FastConnect by colocating with Oracle, see FastConnect: Colocation with Oracle.

 For general information about FastConnect, see FastConnect Overview.